 Few Examples of Yield-Farming Protocols

-Now that you know how these protocols operate, it is time to dive into some examples to get you started.
+Now that you know how these protocols operate, it is time to dive into some examples.

 Uniswap is the world’s most famous decentralized exchange.
 In fact, it is the fifth largest protocol by total value locked ($5B) in it.

 Traders across the globe flock in to swap their assets using the liquidity pools created by individuals like us.
 Liquidity providers are incentivized in the form of UNI tokens for providing liquidity.
-These UNI tokens can also be staked in the protocol to earn additional yield.
+They can also stake these UNI tokens in the protocol to earn additional yield.

 Aave is a borrowing and lending platform that allows lenders to park their crypto to earn a yield.
 It has a TVL or total value locked of $6.5B.